cvoivret/Canopia_revit/README.md

 ## TODO
 - add pictures on buttons for solar analysis
-- Ventilation : compute opening ratio for a wall, for a room, for a level
+- Ventilation : compute opening ratio for a level
 - clean and comment
 - Find a way to properly log